ethyca/fides/docs/fides/docs/development/documentation.md

 Concepts that refer to proper nouns or are trademarked should always be capitalized, including "Fides" and "FidesAPI".

-Other Fides terms, like "Data Category" or "System", should also be capitalized to be clear about the fact that a Fides object is being referenced.
+Other Fides terms, like "Data Category" or "System", should also be capitalized to be clear about the fact that a Fides resource is being referenced.

 > When a System is applied, it is either created or updated through the FidesAPI.
 >